Our logistics insights in a nutshell:

 In this article, we look at warehousing, fulfillment and overall logistics costs when selling products via eCommerce and B2B sales.
-Plus, we’ll review the average price structure of logistics service providers when dealing with single parcels and pallets during different stages in the fulfillment operations.
+Plus, we review the average price structure of logistics service providers (3PLs) when dealing with single parcels and pallets during different stages in the fulfillment operations.

-- Typical logistics costs: Warehousing, fulfillment and shipping
+Chapter 02 – Typical logistics costs: Warehousing, fulfillment & shipping explained

 Merchants nowadays need to keep up with customer demands regarding low shipping costs of orders.
 So, eCommerce, B2B and Retail companies put a strong focus on minimizing the costs involved during their logistics operations.